Sure Dividend

 You can download your free copy of the Dividend Aristocrats list, along with important financial metrics such as price-to-earnings ratios and dividend yields, by clicking on the link below:

 Caterpillar Inc. (CAT) joined the Dividend Aristocrats list in 2019.
-Even more impressive is the fact that Caterpillar operates in a highly cyclical industry, which normally prevents companies from attaining long histories of annual dividend increases.
+Even more impressive is that Caterpillar operates in a highly cyclical industry, which typically prevents companies from maintaining long histories of annual dividend increases.

 However, Caterpillar’s management team has proven its commitment to returning cash to shareholders even through the inevitable ebbs and flows of the business over the years.
 Caterpillar also has durable competitive advantages that allow it to raise its dividend each year, even through downturns in the global economy.